richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-3-setup-and-build-test-phase.md

 ### Test

-To test we use Scan, selecting the simulator to run then in and the scheme to use when building the tests.
+To test, we use Scan, selecting the simulator (or device) to run on and the scheme to use when building the tests.

 > **Gotcha #7:** Scan always outputs test results using the selected format as a file extension, in our case report.junit.
-Some CI servers might but pick this up, so we'll rename the file to .xml.
+Some CI servers might not pick this up, so we'll rename the file to .xml.

 ```ruby
 desc "Run unit tests"